Materials: Foam and coils

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 Like back sleepers, stomach sleepers require a supportive surface that keeps their hips aligned and elevated on the bed.
 Why is that important?
 Well, the spine’s natural curve tends to be very slight, so an exacerbated curve caused by improper support could cause pain in the lumbar region (think of how arching your back toward a backbend feels).
 Because the Helix Sunset is on the softer side of the mattress firmness scale, we don’t think it will work well for lightweight, average-weight or heavyweight stomach sleepers.
 There’s just not enough support in the Helix Sunset to keep the hips properly elevated for stomach sleepers of any body size.
 The firmer Helix Dawn is specifically designed for back and stomach sleepers.
+For other recommendations, see the best mattress for stomach sleepers list.

 Side sleepers should love the Helix Sunset mattress because its soft construction allows the hips and shoulders to properly sink down into the bed.
 That cradling around the hips and shoulders is important to ensure lateral spinal alignment.
 While heavyweight side sleepers might experience the Helix Sunset as a bit softer than smaller body sizes, it should still be a good fit for those plus-size sleepers.
 Lightweight and average-weight side sleepers will also find pressure relief in the bed’s soft comfort layers.
+For other contouring mattresses, see our picks for the best mattress for side sleepers.

 When we tested the Helix Sunset in our mattress lab, the plush comfort layers made it more difficult to move around and maneuver on this mattress than, say, a pillow top mattress.
 When you get into the bed it’s easy to settle into and feel comfortable, but it’s difficult to switch positions: for instance, from your side to your stomach.
 It’s also a bit difficult to lift yourself out of the mattress when it’s time to rise in the morning.
 Overall, the firmer Helix Dusk, Helix Dawn and Helix Twilight models score better on responsiveness.

-This mattress is rated around a 4 out of 10 on our firmness scale, meaning it’s on the softer side of the mattresses that we test here at Mattress Nerd.
+This mattress is rated around a 4 out of 10 on our firmness scale, meaning it’s of the softer mattresses that we test here at Mattress Nerd.
 While some people (especially heavier folks) want more support than the Helix Sunset offers, others are specifically searching for a soft feel.
 Side sleepers do especially well with softer mattresses like this one, because it allows for adequate pressure relief around joints like the hips and shoulders.
 And those struggling with arthritis or other joint pain might benefit from the soft, cradling feel of the Sunset.

 We understand the struggle for hot sleepers who just want a cool night of rest: It’s no fun to settle down into a fluffy bed and realize you’re beginning to feel stifled.
 Unfortunately, that’s the story with the Helix Sunset.
 It includes a soft and breathable cover, but the bed tends to envelop the body too much to ensure a breezy night of sleep.
 The individually wrapped coils in this bed offer some breathability, but neither the Memory Plus foam nor Helix Dynamic foam are gel-infused, which means they aren’t great for ultra-hot sleepers.
 For those of you who can’t seem to get cool, check out our Best Cooling Mattresses.

 Motion isolation is where this coil and foam mattress stands out from the competition.
 When two mattress testers tried out the Helix Sunset in our in-house motion transfer test, they almost couldn’t detect another “sleeper” getting in and out of bed.
 That’s great news for people who sleep with a partner or a pet and awake easily from feeling movement.
 The cushioning provided by the layers of soft foam means that motion transfer is kept to a minimum.
+For mattresses that isolate motion well, see the best mattress for couples.

 Edge support is a mattress-buying factor that the Helix mattress company has taken into consideration for all of its Helix mattress models, including the Sunset.
 Each Helix bed comes with reinforced coils on the edges to help provide extra bolstering and support around the perimeter of the bed.
 During our edge support test, we found that the Sunset’s support layer kept the bed from sagging too much when a tester sat right on the edge.
 The edge support was even better when one of them “slept” along the perimeter.
 If your sleep partner stretches out too far and leaves you stranded all the way along the edge of your mattress, the Helix Sunset will make sure you don’t feel unstable in that position.